bilal-amjad-dev/mongo-k8s-deployment/README.md

 ## Deploying MongoDB and MongoExpress with Docker and Kubernetes
-This is Mongo db with Mongo This project demonstrates how to deploy MongoDB and MongoExpress using Docker for containerization and Kubernetes for orchestration.
+This project demonstrates how to deploy MongoDB and MongoExpress using Docker for containerization and Kubernetes for orchestration.
 MongoDB is a NoSQL database, and MongoExpress is a web-based admin interface for managing MongoDB databases.
 This guide covers setting up the environment, running the applications with Docker, and deploying them on a Kubernetes cluster.

 ## Setup Minikube
 ```bash